shaifulcse/GreenBundle-Data-Code/README.md

 It is important to note that all measurements are shared.
 So one can draw graphs using any library.

-After installing these components, one can run the graph.py in different directories to draw different graphs.

 ## b) maintainability-analysis: